fullmakeralchemist/tinyml-mapping-backlight/README.md

 ### Motivation

 Some facts:

--There are a lot of new art projects adding technology nowadays.
+- There are a lot of new art projects adding technology nowadays.
--Factors like the difficulties that artists come up with during their attempts to familiarize with new technologies, so that they can integrate them in their projects.
+- Factors like the difficulties that artists come up with during their attempts to familiarize with new technologies, so that they can integrate them in their projects.
--High cost of buying and installing new software together with its supporting systems.
+- High cost of buying and installing new software together with its supporting systems.
--Limited access that a large percentage of the student population has to new technologies made it sometimes **difficult to use technology in dance**.
+- Limited access that a large percentage of the student population has to new technologies made it sometimes **difficult to use technology in dance**.

 ##### Technology in art can be an element for good, but only when everyone is included.